 But the damage they cause can destroy your life.
 Untreated borreliosis can lead to arthritis, neurological problems, and even heart failure.
 Brain fog, joint pain, and severe fatigue have caused many Lyme sufferers to go on disability.
 Others have died.

 In contrast, the CDC says, “People treated with appropriate antibiotics in the early stages . . . usually recover rapidly and completely.”
 This underscores the importance of discovering Borrelia burgdorferi as soon as possible.
 Better yet, let’s prevent ourselves and our loved ones from ever getting it in the first place.

 Lyme disease is most common in the Northeast, but it’s spreading across all fifty states.
 In fact, cases have been reported in more than eighty countries.
-In the U.S. alone, the CDC estimates 330,000 people are diagnosed with Lyme disease each year.
+In the U.S. alone, the CDC estimates 300,000 people are diagnosed with Lyme disease each year.
 That’s one in every thousand Americans every year.
-My dad, older daughter, and I are three of them.
+Unfortunately my dad, daughter, and I are three of them.

 Part One: Our Family’s Lyme Disease Story

 - A Fear Realized, a Dream Come True